apptainer/apptainer-userdocs/build_env.rst

 You should not add any additional files, or modify files in the cache, as this may cause checksum / integrity errors when you run or build containers.
-If you experience problems use ``singularity cache clean`` to reset the cache to a clean, empty state.
+If you experience problems use ``apptainer cache clean`` to reset the cache to a clean, empty state.

 BoltDB Corruption Errors